caoccao/caoccao.github.io/README.md

 * [Javet](https://github.com/caoccao/Javet) - Javet is Java + V8 (JAVa + V + EighT).
 It is yet another way of embedding V8 in Java.
 It was inspired by J2V8.

+## Discussions

+You are welcome joining the [discussions](https://github.com/caoccao/caoccao.github.io/discussions).

 ## Contact

 You may send messages to [@sjtucaocao](https://twitter.com/sjtucaocao) or email to sjtucaocao@gmail.com.